vaquerizaslab/fanc/fanc-doc/getting_started.rst

 =====
-Kai-C
+FAN-C
 =====

-The simplest way to install Kai-C is via pip:
+The simplest way to install FAN-C is via pip:

 .. code:: bash